Uninett/Argus/docs/philosophy.rst

 ..
 [1] There is of course Boolean logic underlying the filters but we will never allow the full expressitivity
 ..
 [2] There is no way to send notifications for ALL incidents/events.
-The closes you can get is sending for all stateful incidents, which will then not allow sending for stateless incidents.
+The closest you can get is sending for all stateful incidents, which will then not allow sending for stateless incidents.